sys-netai/TopoOpt-FlexFlow/hipersys_readme.md

 The testbed also requires the hacked version of NCCL found at https://github.com/hipersys-team/mccl, and RDMA forwarding setup.
 For the testbed setup, a detailed documentation on how to setup the RDMA forwarding can be found at https://docs.google.com/document/d/190nelkTXo7fEQNWRe4rnMglzAvV1jj-ZyShMcAGZH08/edit?usp=sharing.
 This document also contains how to setup the hacked version of nccl

 Two other testbed repositories exist.
 The first one is the pytorch-based TopoOpt testbed, which is located at https://github.com/hipersys-team/topoopt_testbed.
 This version is used to generate the testbed plot for ResNet time-to-accuracy plot for the NSDI 2022 submission.
+Note that this version is data parallel only, this repo does NOT run model parallel.

 The second one is the Facebook DLRM implementation, located at https://github.com/hipersys-team/dlrm.
 This codebase is used to generate the DLRM sensitivity analysis in the NSDI 2023 version of the paper.
 The file https://github.com/hipersys-team/dlrm/blob/main/run_a100.sh contains a detailed set of parameters for the 12-node testbed in the hipersys group.
+This DLRM model runs in model parallel, where each machine gets one of the embedding tables.